Symmetry and short interval mean-squares

-Next theorem is a generalization to $J_{w,f}(N,H)$ of results in [C1] and [C3], when $f$ is a sieve function and $w$ belongs to a particular class of weights, that we describe as follows.
-If the correlation of $w_H$, i.e.
+The next theorem is a generalization to $J_{w,f}(N,H)$ of results in [C1] and [C-L1], when $f$ is a sieve function and $w$ belongs to a particular class of weights, that we describe as follows.
+If the correlation of $\wH$, i.e.

 satisfies the formula